 UNITED STATES NAVY

-His awards include the Defense Meritorious Service Medal, Air Medal, Navy and Marine Corps Commendation Medal (4), Navy and Marine Corps Achievement Medal (2), and various Campaign, Service, and Unit awards.
+CDR Borrelli’s awards include the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal (three awards), the Navy and Marine Corps Achievement Medal and various campaign and unit awards.